starnowski/posmulten-demos/posmulten-hibernate5-spring-boot-thymeleaf/README.md

 # Code overview

-That are some things in the code which developer Packages like:
+As for things in the code that might be interesting from the developers' perspective.
+Packages like:

 - com.github.starnowski.posmulten.demos.posmultenhibernate5springbootthymeleaf.dto